1744 - 1804

 Born in 1744, son of Joseph Tharp and Margaret nee Frost.
 Inherited Batchelor's Hall and Pedro estates in Hanover, Jamaica, from his father and grandfather by 1754.
 Educated at Eton and Trinity, Cambridge.

-Married Elizabeth Partridge in 1765 and through her he acquired Potosi estate in St James, which he sold in 1769 (apparently subject to a mortgage to the buyer, give that ownership returned to him by the time of his death) choosing to invest instead in land in the newly formed parish of Trelawney.
+Married Elizabeth Partridge in 1765 and through her he acquired Potosi estate in St James, which he sold in 1769 (apparently subject to a mortgage to the buyer, give that ownership returned to him by the time of his death) choosing to invest instead in land in the newly formed parish of Trelawny.
 Acquired further estates in the area, eventually owning 10 estates in total.
-Member of Assembly for Trelawney in 1772.
+Member of Assembly for Trelawny in 1772.

 Five surviving children with Elizabeth: Joseph (bap.
 1767), John (bap.
 1771) [John VI], William Blake, Thomas Partridge (bap.
 1773) and Elizabeth Partridge (bap.
 1773).
 His first wife Elizabeth died in 1780.